 Other must-sees are the Plaza de Espana, the stunning Real Alcázar that has been the backdrop for Game of Thones filming.
 The Setas de Sevilla is a wooden art installation where you can walk along the top for great views.

-Lastly, save time in your itinerary for a day trip to the while villages of Southern Spain or to Jerez de la Frontera to visit a bodega for sherry and wine tasting or to see the famous dancing horses at the Royal Andalusian School of Equestrian Art.
+Lastly, save time in your itinerary for a Pueblos Blancos and Ronda Full-Day Trip or to Jerez de la Frontera to visit a bodega for sherry and wine tasting or to see the famous dancing horses at the Royal Andalusian School of Equestrian Art.

 If you want to see cherry blossoms, Berlin is one of the best places to visit Europe in April.
 When the Berlin Wall came down, 20,000 people in Japan donated to the Sakura Campaign to donate 9,000 trees to the City of Berlin symbolizing renewal.
 You can see the trees all over the city and at the annual Cherry Blossom Festival.